How to Use mkdir, touch, and echo - Create Files in Linux

 Lina: Can I use non-ASCII characters like Japanese with mkdir?

-Linny-senpai: Technically yes, but it's best to avoid it.
-It can cause encoding issues or make scripts harder to work with.
-Stick to alphanumeric characters, hyphens, and underscores for filenames.
+Linny-senpai: You can, but it is best to avoid it.
+It can cause encoding problems.
+It also makes scripts harder to write.

 Today's 3-Line Summary

-• mkdir creates directories; -p creates multiple levels at once
+1. mkdir creates directories, and -p creates the parent levels at once

-• touch creates empty files; echo "content" > file writes to files
+2. touch creates empty files, and echo "content" > file writes into them

 Next Reading